steffenkaschke/bob-style/projects/ui-framework/src/lib/lists/list.interface.md

 groupName | string | group display name key | string / number | grpup ID
-options | SelectOption[] | array of options
+options | SelectOption[] | array of options description | string | text to be added to (i) tooltip on the right of the group suffixComponent |  RenderedComponent | object, describing component to be rendered on the right of the group (see [Component Renderer](https://hibobio.github.io/bob-style/?path=/story/services--component-renderer))
  + | any | you can pass any additional properties in the SelectGroupOption object

 #### interface: SelectOption